-Take a break from white water rafting and make your way over to the University of Notre Dame for a campus tour.
-Everywhere you turn, you will see gorgeous landscaping, breathtaking architecture and the Golden Dome that gleams in the summer sun.
+Take a break from white water rafting and ziplining and make your way over to the University of Notre Dame for a campus tour.
+Everywhere you turn, you will see gorgeous landscaping, breathtaking architecture, and the Golden Dome that gleams in the summer sun.

 After you take a campus tour, take a tour of Notre Dame Stadium where former Notre Dame greats, like Joe Montana and Tim Brown, carved their legacy and current Notre Dame standouts suit up every game day to bring a national championship back to South Bend.
 Learn about the history of Notre Dame Football, get your picture with the “Play Like a Champion Today” sign and even walk through the tunnel that some many college football greats have out onto the field.